michellehudson/magmadiver/DIARY.md

 * Use %r when you want to display the raw data.
 * Use %s for strings, and %d for numbers.
 These are format types to display variables to users.
 * Also, this on Exercise 7: Couldn't you just not use the comma, and turn the last two lines into one single-line print?
 Yes, you could very easily, but then it'd be longer than 80 characters which in Python is bad style.

+**3/27/2013:**
+* Finally back after a month of not pythoning.
+Here's to remembering what I'm doing!
+* Important thing: escape sequences in Exercise 10.